top of page

 The Moment of Divine Appointment

-He said: In the Heavenly Palace, Eternal Mother wept without end for Her lost children.
-From the foot of Mount Spirit, I looked up and saw Her tears, and sorrow cut into my heart like a blade.
-I could not bear Her grief, and I was moved to take up the mission.
+He said: In the Heavenly Palace, Eternal Mother wept without end for the lost children.
+From the foot of Mount Spirit, I looked up and saw those tears, and sorrow cut into my heart like a blade.
+I could not bear such grief, and I was moved to take up the mission.

-When Eternal Mother gave Her command, the weight of it struck me to the core.
-I wished to remain in Heaven and not descend into the world, yet Her tears left me with no choice.
-With my own eyes filled with tears, I turned to the other Buddhas and asked who would step forward to help pioneer this work.
-I promised to honor them with a higher lotus rank, even as my heart trembled before a task too vast for one alone.
+When Eternal Mother gave the command, its weight struck me to the core.
+I wished to remain in Heaven and not descend into the world, yet those tears left me with no choice.
+With tears in my own eyes, I turned to the other Buddhas and asked who would step forward to help pioneer this work.
+I promised to honor them with a higher lotus rank, even as my heart trembled before a task too vast to carry alone.

 無極母 在皇宮 痛淚不止 倒叫我 在靈山 心如刀割